Should You Rebalance Your Portfolio in Retirement?

 Rising Equity Glidepath

 With a Rising Equity Glidepath, de-risk until the point of retirement, and then you slowly increase your asset allocation over time.
-Note that you likely don’t get as risky in the later years as early in your accumulation.
+You likely don’t get as risky in the later years as early in your accumulation.

 Bond Tent